El Ritmo No Perdona (Prende): Music video

 The sticky issue is a song involving the tropical essence of various people from different nations and infected with the rhythm of the song and what is happening in the place.
-The music video shows a battle between characters from both versions of DY, while rhythms of Reggaeton collide with those of Urban Merengue (also known as mambo de calle), song and music video were released the same day.
+The music video shows a battle between characters from both versions of DY, while the rhythms of Reggaeton collide with those of Urban Merengue (also known as mambo de calle), song and music video was released the same day.

 Remix

-Despite many rumors to rivality, Don Omar confirmed on his Twitter account to be recorded a remix version of "El Ritmo No Perdona" with Yankee.
-The remix was planned to be included as bonus track on Daddy Yankee Mundial, but in the end was not included.
+Despite many rumors of rivalry, Don Omar confirmed on his Twitter account to be recorded a remix version of "El Ritmo No Perdona" with Yankee.
+The remix was planned to be included as a bonus track on Daddy Yankee Mundial, but in the end was not included.